 Try EDA#

-Let's start with cloning the EDA playground repository that contains everything you need to install and provision a demo EDA instance with the virtual network on the side to have the full experience.
-You will need git
+To deliver the "Try EDA" experience, we have created an EDA playground - a repository that contains everything you need to install and provision a demo EDA instance with the virtual network on the side.
+Let us guide you through the installation process.

 10 vCPUs